-How to insert a Standard checkpoint while editing:
+How to insert a Standard Checkpoint while Editing?

-After creation, the user can modify a checkpoint as required.
+After creation, the user can modify the checkpoint as required.
 This can be done through the “Checkpoint properties” dialog box.
-This dialog can be accessed in the following ways:

-#2) Select an existing checkpoint statement in the Keyword view, right click and select “Checkpoint properties”
+#2) Select an existing checkpoint statement in the Keyword view, right-click and select “Checkpoint properties”.

 From this box, all the properties of a checkpoint can be modified as required.

-Since the standard checkpoint is the first in our list I have provided the detailed steps of adding it in different scenarios and modifying it in different ways in detail.
-Moving forward I am going to list the properties and features that are unique for each checkpoint.
+Since the standard checkpoint is the first on our list, I have provided the detailed steps of adding it in different scenarios and modifying it in different ways in detail.
+Moving forward, I am going to list the properties and features that are unique for each checkpoint.

 A slight variation of a standard checkpoint is while it is used on web images.

-In case the object on which the checkpoint inserted happens to be a web image, the following dialog box opens up.
+In case the object on which the checkpoint is inserted happens to be a web image, the following dialog box opens up.